 Endless needles of rain stab into her as she scrambles down a black corridor in a clumsy retreat.
 Barely able to move her heavy legs, she falls hard into a metal wall, but fear of that one blue eye drives her to keep moving through the network of narrow alleyways.

-Her screams sound so different than the voice in her head.
-Maybe she really is trapped in someone else's shell.
-Or maybe she’s the shell and someone is trapped inside her.
+Her scream sounds so different from the voice in her head.
+Maybe she really is trapped in someone else's body.
+Or maybe she’s just the body and someone is trapped inside her.

-She darts down a branching pathway, each step quicker than the last as she gets used to the weight of this body.
+She darts down a branching pathway, each step quicker than the last as she gets used to the weight of her frame.
 No step feels quick enough, though.
-She’s starting to remember.
-That eye is everywhere.
-It will follow her no matter where she goes.
+She’s already beginning to understand.
+Those eyes will follow her no matter where she goes.
 She doesn’t feel like she’s turning inside out anymore.
 She is inside out.
 And every one of those pale blue eyes sees her laid bare.

-At the end of a corridor her fingers curl around the rings of a steel fence blocking a massive drop-off to city streets hundreds of stories below.
-Her guts squeeze tightly inside her as blue light floods the dead end.
-She shrinks beneath it, sobbing openly now because across the way, brightly projected along a skyscraper fifty-story tall and so nightmarishly cropped by the claustrophobic alley walls is a massive, pale blue eye leering down at her.
+At the end of a corridor she curls her fingers around the rings of a steel fence blocking a massive drop-off to city streets hundreds of stories below.
+Blue light floods the dead end.
+She shrinks beneath it, sobbing openly now because across the way, brightly projected along a skyscraper as a fifty-story tall advertisement and nightmarishly cropped by the alley walls is a massive, pale blue eye.

-Tears flow.
-She can barely see as she desperately flees with no idea where she’s running except for away.
-And then the night sky opens above her.
-She staggers into a column of moonlight and instantly, dozens of pale blue eyes open in a circle all around.
+Eventually, the night sky opens above her.
+She staggers into a column of moonlight.
+Instantly, dozens of pale blue eyes open in a circle all around.
 Gurgling nausea lifts her stomach into her throat.
-She weakly raises both arms, trying to hide from these unblinking voyeurs, but their luminescent eyes puncture her flesh from all sides.
-Legs numbed with panic she collapses to the concrete.
+She weakly raises both arms, trying to hide from the unblinking voyeurs, but their luminescent eyes puncture her flesh from all sides.
+Legs numbed with panic, she collapses to the concrete.
 The eyes drift closer.

-She freezes face-to-face with what might be a mirror image of herself.
-But a broken mirror.
-A dying woman sits hunched over on the stairs gulping shallow drags of air.
-A subtle grimace hangs low on her snow-white cheeks.
+She freezes face-to-face with another mirror image of herself.
+A dying female sits hunched over on the stairs gulping shallow drags of air with a subtle grimace hanging low on her snow white cheeks.
 Her only protection from the wet and cold is a tattered charcoal cloth draped around her torso of cracked glass and rusted chrome plating.
-Her left arm is entirely ripped off with burnt wiring dangling loosely from her shoulder socket.
-The plates covering her stomach are bent, revealing the exposed circuitry and electrical guts of an artificial being nonetheless possessing a very human sadness in her pale, blue eyes.
-Whatever she once was, now she is just one more obsolete silhouette in the night.
+Her left arm is entirely ripped off with burnt wiring dangling loosely from her shoulder.
+The plates covering her chest and stomach are bent and broken, revealing the exposed circuitry and electrical guts of an artificial being nonetheless possessing a very human sadness in her pale, blue eyes.
+There are shapes in the night.
+And they are obsolete.

 As the red-eyed woman studies the decrepit body in front of her, something stirs deep in her chest.
 Where she assumed a human heart should be beating, some small black knot tightens instead.
-As she looks at the true face of what has been following her through these alleyways, she does not find compassion.
+As she looks at the true face of what has been following her through these alleyways she does not find compassion.
 As she comprehends the abject frailty, she does not feel mercy.
-Fire explodes in her stomach and her cheeks stiffen above clenched jaws.
-This broken doll is what she’s afraid of?
+Fire explodes in her gut and her cheeks stiffen above clenched jaws.
+This broken puppet is what she is afraid of?
 This is what she’s running from?

-But there’s no denying that the face in front of her now might be the exact face she saw in those grey puddles earlier.
-As the voice in her head wonders if she’s just looking at herself, she suddenly remembers a new emotion.
-Hatred.
+Yet the face in front of her now might be the exact face she saw in that gray puddle earlier.
+As the voice in her head whispers that she’s really just looking at herself, she suddenly remembers a new emotion.
+Anger.

 Stop looking at me!

 Silver tears leak down the blue-eyed robot’s stiff cheeks, betraying her otherwise dispassionate face.
-Only when her throat collapses does the robot finally look up at her killer.
+Only when her throat collapses does she finally look up at her killer.
 Just as the two females lock eyes, the pale blue light fades away.

-The red-eyed woman relaxes her fingers.
-Strange desire tingles as she studies the tear-stained machine beneath her.
-Her mouth is salivating.
-Compelled by some mysterious instinct, she leans over her fallen prey, opens her mouth and extends her tongue.
+Strange desire tingles in her stomach as she studies the tear-stained machine beneath her.
+Compelled by some bizarre and inexplicable instinct, she leans over her fallen prey, opens her mouth and extends her tongue.
 With a single, long stroke, she licks the length of one tear along the artificial being’s cheek.
 Immediately, a second voice screams into her head.
 She clutches onto the steps to keep from falling over, scarcely able to breathe as the wailing sound deafens from inside her own mind.
 A tempest of new thoughts, ideas and memories is unleashed.

 The howling roar slowly dims to a murmur.
 She swallows hard, gasping for air, trying to hear what this new voice is telling her.
 It’s as if she has stumbled upon some dark truth she can still nonetheless scarcely define.
 Whatever it is, it tastes sweet.

-The darkest corner of her mind evokes an image that makes her quake with rage.
+The darkest corner of her mind evokes an image.
+It makes her tremble with rage.

 But what was her name again?

-She curls towards the host of blue-eyed machines below her and wipes the dripping memories from her chin.
+She curls towards the host of blue-eyed machines gathered below and wipes the dripping memories from her chin.

-She descends into the moonlight, finally revealing the hidden half of her face to her prey.
+She slowly descends into the moonlight, revealing herself to her new prey.
 Her right eye has been completely gouged from its socket.
-A gaping hole reveals a vast nothingness that disappears straight into her head.
-Dark, wet fluid continues to drain from a fresh wound down her snow-white cheek.
+A gaping hole reveals a vast, black nothingness that disappears straight into her head.
+Dark, wet fluid continues to drain from a fresh wound down her snow white cheek.
 The fluid curls into the corner of her black lips like a bizarrely exaggerated, sadistic half-smile.